Skip to main content

 RRSP & RRIF

 Article XVIII deferral is automatic since 2014 — but Form 8938 reporting still applies.
-We file the disclosure without electing.
+We prepare the disclosure without electing.

 02